Justin Blackmon*, WR, Oklahoma State

-Height: 6-3.
-Weight: 218.
-Projected 40 Time: 4.51.
-Projected Round (2012): Top 20 Pick.
-12/12/11: Throughout the season, Floyd displayed his dynamic skill set that makes him a mismatch against defenses.
-The senior was Notre Dame's most consistent weapon in 2011 and commanded a lot of bracket coverage.
-For the season, he caught 95 passes for 1,106 yards and eight touchdowns.
+Throughout the 2011 season, the senior displayed the dynamic skill set that makes him a mismatch against defenses.
+Floyd was Notre Dame's most consistent weapon in 2011 and commanded a lot of bracket coverage.
+He caught 100 receptions this year for 1,147 yards and nine touchdowns.
+Floyd has excellent hands and concentration.
+It wasn't until late in the year that he had his first dropped pass of the season.

 Floyd has excellent size, speed, quickness and body control.
 He looks like true No.1 receiver in the NFL.
 Making Floyd's draft stock harder to estimate are the off-the-field issues from previous years.
 It is difficult to determine right now how heavily NFL teams will hold those run-ins against him.

 8/19/11: From a talent and production standpoint Michael Floyd is a first-round pick, but off-the-field concerns could push him down into the second round.
 Most recently, he had a DUI arrest in the spring that caused him to be suspended from the team.
 Floyd was reinstated, and is on track to play in 2011.
 Last year, he caught 79 passes for 1,025 yards and 12 touchdowns.
 Floyd had a quality sophomore season playing in only seven games across from Golden Tate.
 In 2009, Floyd caught 44 passes for 795 yards and nine scores.
 He has good speed to go along with his size and is a polished receiver.
 Floyd is adept at jump balls and has excellent body control for a big receiver.
 If he can stay out of trouble, he could be huge value in the second round.